huangchaoxing/huangchaoxing.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Chaoxing Huang.
-I am a PhD student at the  CUHK Lab of AI in Radiology ([CLAIR](http://www.diir.cuhk.edu.hk/research/artificial-intelligence/)), the Chinese University of Hong Kong, expected to graduate in 2025 .
+I am a PhD student at the Chinese University of Hong Kong, expected to graduate in 2025 .
 My current research falls in deep learning and medical imaging, with particular focus on the application of deep learning in quantitative MRI (qMRI).

  **<span style="color:red"> I am actively looking for research position in both industry and academia, feel free to contact me. </span>**